-Trust fund claims are expedited and treated separate from the lawsuit process, these trust funds will be obtained for you as quickly as possible.
+Trust fund claims are expedited and treated separately from the lawsuit process, these trust funds will be obtained for you as quickly as possible.
 Some cases can settle in as quickly as six months from the date we begin the lawsuit process.

-Your asbestos mesothelioma lawyer will handle all aspects of your lawsuit and identify all available trust funds for your asbestos related illness and will come to you to investigate and document your claim.
-In most cases the patient will not be required to appear in court as cases typically settle before trial.
+Your asbestos mesothelioma lawyer will handle all aspects of your lawsuit and identify all available trust funds for your asbestos-related illness and will come to you to investigate and document your claim.
+In most cases, the patient will not be required to appear in court as cases typically settle before trial.

 How to Hire An Asbestos Mesothelioma Lawyer

 An experienced asbestos lawyer is a valuable asset in your corner when filing a lawsuit.
-In general, asbestos lawyers focus all of their attention on patients diagnosed with mesothelioma and asbestos-related lung cancer, and thusly have in-depth experience of asbestos related case law, the legal process, and developing strong cases that prove negligence with multiple defendants.
+In general, asbestos lawyers focus all of their attention on patients diagnosed with mesothelioma and asbestos-related lung cancer and thusly have in-depth experience of asbestos-related case law, the legal process, and developing strong cases that prove negligence with multiple defendants.

 Before you hire an asbestos lawyer, you should typically get to know about the lawyer or law firm’s experience level with asbestos cases.
 Be sure to learn about: